 In 2004, she was awarded the Child Advocacy Award by the Dade County Bar Association for her pro bono efforts in the South Florida community.

-A Miami native fluent in Spanish, Ms. Koltnow is admitted to practice before the United States District Court for the Southern and Middle Districts of Florida.
+Ms. Koltnow is admitted to practice before the United States District Court for the Southern and Middle Districts of Florida.

 She graduated from the University of Florida in 1986 with a Bachelor of Science in Journalism and Communications.
 She received her Juris Doctor from Stetson University College of Law in 1991.